zextras/tech-doc/source/carbonio/_management/restorestrategies.rst

    .. warning:: To deal with IMAP-deleted emails in a more comfortable
-      way for the user, during the Time-range Undelete the ``deleted`` IMAP flag will be stripped from any restored item, for the item itself to be visible in the Zimbra Web Client.
+      way for the user, during the Time-range Undelete the ``deleted`` IMAP flag will be stripped from any restored item, for the item itself to be visible in the Administration Console.

 .. _running_a_time_range_undelete: